The crippling of the Bismarck and the Battle of Taranto were two pivotal actions in which the Fleet Air Arm and the Fairey Swordfish played key roles.

 The Battle of Taranto, on the night of November 11th/12th November, 1940 was an innovatory action and critical victory.
 It favourably altered the balance of power in the Mediterranean, supported the North African campaign, gave the Japanese the blueprint for the attack on Pearl Harbour and began the inexorable decline in importance of the capital ship in favour of the aircraft carrier.

-Two remarkable successes both for the Fleet Air Arm and also the legendary aircraft that went on to serve us so well throughout the war, the Fairey Swordfish.
+Three remarkable successes both for the Fleet Air Arm and also the legendary aircraft that went on to serve us so well throughout the war, the Fairey Swordfish.
 Both actions rightly celebrated annually around the globe wherever Fleet Air Arm servicemen and women gather.